-Mr. McLaughlin is counsel in Davis Polk’s Financial Institutions Group.
-His practice focuses on bank regulatory advice, including on financial services reform, regulatory implementation and the preparation of living wills.
-In this area, he has advised clients on the Bank Holding Company Act, the National Bank Act, the Home Owners’ Loan Act and various other statutes and regulations applicable to financial institutions.
+Eric provides bank regulatory advice, including on financial services reform, regulatory implementation and the preparation of living wills.
+He has advised clients on the Bank Holding Company Act, the National Bank Act, the Home Owners’ Loan Act, and various other statutes and regulations applicable to financial institutions.
 His clients include U.S. and non-U.S. SIFIs, regional banks, non-bank subsidiaries of BHCs and investors in financial institutions.

-Mr. McLaughlin’s practice includes capital markets and M&A transactions for U.S. and non-U.S. financial institutions and advising financial institutions on compliance, enforcement and corporate governance matters.
-He also advices clients on the existing and emerging cybersecurity and data privacy regulatory framework applicable to financial institutions.
+Eric also advises U.S. and non-U.S. financial institutions on capital markets and M&A transactions, as well as on compliance, enforcement and corporate governance matters.
+He also advises on the existing and emerging cybersecurity and data privacy regulatory framework applicable to financial institutions.

-Before joining Davis Polk, he was a senior associate in the assurance practice of PricewaterhouseCoopers LLP where he worked on the audits of public and private companies in the energy and utilities, manufacturing and telecommunications sectors.
+Earlier in his career, Eric was a senior associate in the assurance practice of PricewaterhouseCoopers, where he worked on the audits of public and private companies in the energy, utilities, manufacturing and telecom sectors.

 Bank Regulatory and Financial Regulatory Reform

-- Mr. McLaughlin is active in providing regulatory advice to clients regarding:
+- Eric is active in providing regulatory advice to clients regarding:

 - Authority and control matters under the Bank Holding Company Act